A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Relationship to Mismatched Decoding

 and by lower-bounding each mutual information on the RHS of \eqref{eq:last_chain_rule} using M\'edard's bounding technique, we obtain a lower bound that is strictly larger than $R_\text{M}(P)$.

 This result is reminiscent of a result in the mismatched decoding literature.
-Indeed, it has been shown that M\'edard's lower bound $R_{\text{M}}(P)$ is the \emph{generalized mutual information (GMI)}\footnote{For a given channel and decoding rule, the GMI is the rate below which the average probability of error---averaged over the ensemble of i.i.d.\ codebooks---decays to zero as the blocklength tends to infinity, and above which this average tends to one.} \cite{KaSh93,Sti66,GaLaTe00} of the above channel \eqref{system_equation} when the codebook is drawn according to an i.i.d.\ Gaussian distribution and when the decoding rule is the \emph{scaled nearest neighbor decoding rule} under which the decoder chooses the message $m$ that minimizes \cite[Corollary~3.0.1]{LaSh02}
+Indeed, it has been shown that, if $\tilde{V}(\hat{h})$ is independent of $\hat{h}$, then M\'edard's lower bound $R_{\text{M}}(P)$ is the \emph{generalized mutual information (GMI)}\footnote{For a given channel and decoding rule, the GMI is the rate below which the average probability of error---averaged over the ensemble of i.i.d.\ codebooks---decays to zero as the blocklength tends to infinity, and above which this average tends to one.} \cite{KaSh93,Sti66,GaLaTe00} of the above channel \eqref{system_equation} when the codebook is drawn according to an i.i.d.\ Gaussian distribution and when the decoding rule is the \emph{scaled nearest neighbor decoding rule} under which the decoder chooses the message $m$ that minimizes \cite[Corollary~3.0.1]{LaSh02}

-Here, $\left(x^{(m)}[1],\ldots,x^{(m)}[n]\right)$ denotes the codeword associated with the message $m\in\{1,\ldots,\lfloor e^{n R}\rfloor\}$, and $R$ and $n$ denote the rate and the blocklength of the code, respectively.
-It has been further shown that, for a given decoding rule, treating the single-user channel as a multiple-access channel (MAC) can sometimes yield an achievable rate that is larger than the GMI or other achievable rates corresponding to codebooks under which the codewords are drawn independently \cite{La96}.
+Here, $\left(x^{(m)}[1],\ldots,x^{(m)}[n]\right)$ denotes the codeword associated with the message $m\in\{1,\ldots,\lceil e^{n R}\rceil\}$ (where $\lceil x\rceil$ denotes the smallest integer not smaller than $x$), and $R$ and $n$ denote the rate and the blocklength of the code, respectively.
+It has been further shown that, for a given decoding rule, treating the single-user channel as a multiple-access channel (MAC) can sometimes yield an achievable rate that is larger than the GMI or other achievable rates corresponding to codebooks under which the codewords are drawn independently \cite{La96}.\footnote{It is unknown whether this is true for the scaled nearest-neighbor decoding rule.}

 Since the above rate-splitting approach treats the single-user channel \eqref{system_equation} as an $L$-user MAC with channel inputs $X_{1},\ldots,X_{L}$, i.e.,